 Set in Japanese-occupied Manchuria in the 1930s, The Girl who Played Go is a haunting tragedy, a shocking tale of love and war reflected in the age-old game of go.
 In the Square of a Thousand Winds, snow falls as a sixteen-year-old Chinese girl beats all-comers at the game of go.
 One of her opponents is, unknown to her, a young Japanese officer of the occupying power, rigidly militaristic, imbued with the imperial ethic, but far from home and intrigued by this young opponent.
 Their encounters are like the game itself, restrained, subtle and surprisingly fierce.
 But as their two stories unfold the Japanese army moves inexorably through their huge land, in the vanguard of a greater war, leaving blood and destruction in its wake.

 Shan Sa was born in 1972 in Beijing.
 She left China for France in 1990, studied in Paris and worked for two years for the painter Balthus.
-Her two previous novels were awarded the Prix Goncourt du Premier Roman and the Prix Cazes.
+Her novels have been awarded the Prix Goncourt du Premier Roman and the Prix Cazes.

 For more on our cookies and changing your settings click here

 Strictly Necessary cookies enable core functionality such as security, network management, and accessibility.
 You may disable these by changing your browser settings, but this may affect how the website functions.
 See More.